 [Prenote: All the civil wars, terrorist organisations, cities and heroes are fictional.
 The world’s never been a bad place.
 Believe me…]

 My father had died when I was little.
 My father’s father, my grandpa didn’t let my mom and me go, because I have a little brother.
 But she forced my mom to marry my father’s brother, my uncle.
 In my country this is a tradition.
 Brides whose husbands die at war or something have to marry their brother-in-laws!
 My mom resisted.
 She has been beaten up and raped by his father-in-law and brother-in-law.
 They say “You are a widow, you should like this”.
 So bad.
 My mom has been like anorexic because of crying all the time and never eating and drinking anything.
 She could pass from the tiny doorways, sleep between the matress and the duvet like a sheet.
 When she has no body to be touched, they left her alone.
 She has become a shadow.
-The next was me but thank God I accomodated as I lived like my mom.
+I was to become a shadow and vanish next but thank God I was able to adapt myself to live as a shadow.

 My name is Gölge, it means “shadow”.
 I take my power from being weak, vanishable and invisible.
 I have no family.
 I am powerful now but I couldn’t save my mom from being faded away.
 I have a brother.
 He never wants to be shadowed by anything, never by me…

 His name is Güneş, it means “sun”.
 He constantly shines and continually burns.

 He has joined PISIS, to set a fire on the most fighted region of the world.
 He used to deal with filthy jobs.
 If you ask that “What is PISIS” I may answer to you as “PISIS is a terrorist group” or “A group of furious Sunni young people… Whatever.
 I have always watched his back at high-school, he’s all grown up but I have to watch his back again!